By Sean Zucker –

 A relative of ginger, turmeric is a flowering plant whose roots have been used to season foods for centuries.
 Commonly known for its vivid yellow-orange hue, the spice has been utilized in Asia for thousands of years, initially used as a dye and then eventually as a folk medicine.
 The turmeric proponents were far ahead of their time on that front given the plethora of health benefits that have been discovered and studied on the planet since.

 The spice’s medicinal benefits don’t stop there.
-Turmeric apparently can even help ease severe noggin pain, according to a recent Iranian study.
+Turmeric benefits span to helping ease severe noggin pain, according to a recent Iranian study.
 With its chemical similarity to ginger, a known natural headache remedy, it’s no surprise that turmeric provides similar protection.
 However, the Iranian study claims the spice has the ability to soothe the most severe form of the common condition in migraines.
-The two-month study focused on 72 migraine suffers who were divided into four groups.
-One group was given curcumin, another omega-3 fatty acids, the third took a combination of the two, and the final group was given a placebo.
+The two-month study focused on 72 migraine sufferers who were divided into four groups.
+One group was given curcumin, another omega-3 fatty acid, the third took a combination of the two, and the final group was given a placebo.
 The results saw a significant reduction in migraine occurrence in the groups that took just curcumin or a combination of curcumin and omega-3 fatty acids.

 Still not convinced to toss some turmeric on your next dish?
 Consider that the spice has been recently linked to preventing and aiding the treatment of such devastating conditions as arthritis, Alzheimer’s disease and even cancer.
 According to WebMD, due to its anti-inflammatory properties, turmeric may aid in softening stiffness and joint pain associated with arthritis, as well as the chronic inflammation common with Alzheimer’s disease.
 The site also cited various lab and animal studies in which turmeric stopped the growth of tumor cells and helped detoxifying enzymes work more efficiently.